pokui/nsrc-gns3/docs/networking/index.md

       optional: true
 ```

+!!!
+Note
+    There should be *no* reference to "eno1" (or your LAN adapter) - that
+    will be configured by a script instead.

 If you need a static IP address on your WAN interface, see
 [netplan examples](https://netplan.io/examples).

+Normally you'd run `netplan generate; netplan apply` after changing the
+configuration, but you will be rebooting shortly so don't bother.

 ## Attach eno1 to virbr0